 “The better the views, the more you’ll sell for.”

-A view is worth little, though, if it has no access or no building permits or no infrastructure or the grade is too steep for development.
+A view is worth little, though, if it has no access nor building permits nor infrastructure nor water or the grade is too steep for development.

 McMahon never discusses such things, though, suggesting that his knowledge of real estate investment is primitive at best.
 It's almost as if he has never taken a class in real estate.